dhowland/EasyAVR/docs/source/functions.rst

 SCANCODE_BL_ENABLE         Enable/disable the backlight and cycle through the
                            different lighting zones

+SCANCODE_KEEPAWAKE         (toggle) Jiggle the mouse by imperceptible amounts to
+                           keep the attached PC awake.
 SCANCODE_KEYLOCK           (toggle) Disable sending scancodes to PC SCANCODE_WINLOCK           (toggle) Disable the windows key SCANCODE_ESCGRAVE          Acts like grave key if shift is pressed (to make tilde).